HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the Service Request profile:
+The following are example usage scenarios for the this profile:

 -   Query for a specific procedure or test request such as an electrocardiogram (ECG) order or a referral to a support program.
 -   Query for a specific service offered to a patient such as a referral to a support program.